Surf-NeRF: Surface Regularised Neural Radiance Fields: Method

 Where prior works have sampled unseen image patches~\cite{niemeyer2022regnerf} to encourage consistent depths, we sample a batch of unseen rays localised at a surface point in the scene to encourage local geometric continuity.
 This batch approach also has significant benefit over single perturbed points seen in prior work~\cite{oechsle2021unisurf, zhang2021nerfactor}, as it allows for changes in surface orientation and structure not captured by a single sample to be accounted for, as we detail in Section~\ref{sec:local_smooth}.

-We utilise a first-surface assumption to infer the location of geometry; we assume the majority of radiance is emitted by dense points closest to the camera.
-Our candidate surface is the first point along a ray with weight $w(\vb{x}_\star)$ greater than the median weight of the ray $\mathrm{med}({\vb{w}}(\vb{x}))$, preventing regularisation from occurring behind the true location of the surface.
+We utilise a first-surface assumption to infer the location of geometry; we assume the majority of radiance is emitted by the point of highest density closest to the camera.
+Our candidate surface is the first point along a ray with weight greater than the median weight of the ray, preventing regularisation from occurring behind the true location of the surface.
 This minimises sampling around points which are occluded and therefore not well positioned with multi-view constraints.
 Choosing the median ensures that this selection is more robust to skewed weight distributions, particularly early during training.
 This is shown in Figure~\ref{fig:sample_point_selection} left.

-Using the point ($\vb{x}_\star$), origin ($\vb{o}$), direction ($\vb{d}$), surface normal ($\vb{\hat{n}}_\star$), and covariance ($\vb{\Sigma}_\star$) of this sample, we generate two new batches; a spatial batch to regularise density and a directional batch to regularise appearance.
+Using the point $\vb{x}_\star$, ray origin $\vb{o}$ and direction $\vb{d}$, surface normal $\vb{\hat{n}}_\star$, and covariance $\vb{\Sigma}_\star$ of this sample's integrated positional encoding~\cite{barron2021mipnerf}, we generate two new batches: a spatial batch to regularise density and a directional batch to regularise appearance.
+Spatial samples query the density field $\tau$ in the local 3D region of the surface at $\vb{x}_\star$ and the directional samples query the distribution of view-dependent colour $\vb{c}_s$ at different viewing angles.

 We adapt a deterministic sampling scheme on the sphere~\cite{frisch2023vmf_sampling} to produce uniformly distributed points used in both regularisation batches.
 Samples drawn from a von Mises-Fischer distribution with concentration parameter $\kappa=0$ are uniformly distributed on the unit 2-sphere $\mathbf{S}^2\subset \mathbb{R}^3$.
 We sample this distribution deterministically using a Fibonacci-Kronecker lattice as proposed by~\cite{frisch2023vmf_sampling} for $N$ samples.
 This is partitioned into $\log_2 N$ shells sampling the unit ball.
 Similar to the unscented sampling presented in ZipNeRF~\cite{Barron_2023_ICCV}, we apply a random rotation~\cite{avro1992fast} to these samples during training to avoid any bias from the orientation of the sampling scheme, arriving at samples $\vb{p}$.
 Further details are provided in the supplementary material.